 3.1 Terms defined elsewhere

+3.1.1 identifier [b-ITU-T Y.3076]: An identifier is a series of digits, characters and symbols or any other form of data used to identify subscriber(s), user(s), network element(s), function(s), network entity(ies) providing services/applications, or other entities.

 3.1.2 object (of interest) [b-ITU-T X.660]: Anything in some world, generally the world of telecommunications and information processing or some part thereof, a) which is identifiable (can be named); and b) which may be registered.

 3.2 Terms defined in this Recommendation